- How are nasal cavity and paranasal sinus cancers treated?

-- It may be given before surgery (often along with radiation therapy) to try to shrink the tumor and make surgery easier.
+- Before surgery (often along with radiation therapy) to try to shrink the tumor and make surgery easier.
 This is called neoadjuvant chemotherapy.

-- It may be given after surgery (often along with radiation therapy) to help lower the chance the cancer will come back later.
+- After surgery (often along with radiation therapy) to help lower the chance the cancer will come back later.
 This is called adjuvant chemotherapy.

 Chemo for nasal cavity and paranasal sinus cancers may include a combination of several anti-cancer drugs.
 Nasal and paranasal sinus cancers are rare, so there aren’t many studies to help doctors decide the best way to treat them.
 Often, doctors treat them with the same drugs that are used for other, more common, cancers of the head and neck.